Lugano's historic centre

 Cities & Monuments

 The Piazza della Riforma claims Locarno's Piazza Grande role of Ticino's most beautiful square.
 It's considered the city's elegant "living room" surrounded by old buildings including the Neoclassic Palazzo Civico (Town Hall) and inviting places to take a break.
-Meeting point for Lugano residents (the luganesi), it hosts big events like the Estival Jazz and is the ideal starting point to visit the city.
-A network of pedestrian alleys take you through shining shop windows and luxuriant boutiques, connecting to city centre's main places of interest (the Cathedral, the church of Santa Maria degli Angioli, the LAC cultural centre, the lakefront and the Ciani Park).
+Meeting point for Lugano residents (the luganesi), it hosts numerous events and is the ideal starting point to visit the city.
+A network of pedestrian alleys take you through shining shop windows and luxuriant boutiques, connecting to city centre's main places of interest (S. Lorenzo Cathedral, church of Santa Maria degli Angioli, LAC cultural centre, lakefront).

 Itinerary: Lugano's Historic Centre (2h, see map)

 From the Piazza della Riforma it's worthwhile to peek in the courtyard of the Palazzo Civico to admire a sculpture emitting strength and power: the "Spartacus" of Ticino artist Vincenzo Vela (1820-1891), considered as one of the major sculptors of the Italian 1800s.